junesirius/junesirius.github.io/_posts/Supernatural/2025-09-18-SPN-Cas-birthday.md

 Cas lets out a small sigh.
 "Dean," he grumbles, leaning in to peck on those chatty lips once, "will you shut that beautiful mouth up and let us just lie down like this quietly for a few more moments before getting up?"

-"Bossy," Dean laughs quietly, biting his lower lips.
+"Bossy," Dean laughs quietly, biting his lower lip.
 "Always know you're an angry sleeper."

 "Dean --"